Ed. Note: Our own Harj Dhillon shares his thoughts on Informatica World Tour in Boston below.

 Here are our top three takeaways from the event: Continue reading 3 Takeaways from the 2014 MDM & Data Governance Summit

-Our CTO, Chris Blotto, presented at the MDM & Data Governance Summit on Monday, October 6 during the Industry Innovation Lunch.
+Our Informationist, Chris Blotto, presented at the MDM & Data Governance Summit on Monday, October 6 during the Industry Innovation Lunch.

 Continue reading Recap: MDM in a Big Data World

 In the era of Big Data, what role does Master Data Management (MDM) play?
-Our own Chris Blotto, Chief Technology Officer at Knowledgent, addressed this question at the MDM & Data Governance Summit yesterday at the Industry Innovation Lunch.
+Our own Chris Blotto, Informationist at Knowledgent, addressed this question at the MDM & Data Governance Summit yesterday at the Industry Innovation Lunch.